-Houston – Carbon monoxide (CO) is a gas that is odorless and colorless and sadly it’s already believed to be responsible for deaths and illnesses in the Houston area this week.
+HOUSTON – Carbon monoxide (CO) is a gas that is odorless and colorless and was sadly responsible for many deaths and illnesses.

 According to the Centers for Disease Control and Prevention, each year, more than 400 Americans die from unintentional carbon monoxide poisoning not linked to fires.
 The CDC reports more than 20,000 people visit the emergency room, and more than 4,000 are hospitalized.

-The Cy-Fair Fire Department said they have responded to multiple calls for CO poisoning.
+During the Texas winter storm in February 2021, the Cy-Fair Fire Department said they responded to multiple calls for CO poisoning.
 They said 14 people, including seven children, had to be transported to a hospital for CO poisoning, and all those who were ill had been using grills to heat their homes.

-There has been a surge in CO cases at local hospitals, including Memorial Hermann, which has seen over 100 CO patients since 3 p.m.
-Monday.
+Local hospitals saw a surge in CO cases, including Memorial Hermann, which saw over 100 CO patients.
 Medical director Samuel Prater called the surge in cases an “absolute public health disaster” that he likened to a “mass casualty situation.”